Looking for installation tips? Check out the guide to installing the add-in for Outlook.

 - If you use Single Sign On, make sure to enable pop-ups in your browser.

 - Make sure user consent is enabled on the organizational level.
-Currently, our app is not in the Microsoft Store, which means it requires user consent to be granted when deploying the app.

 - If you don't yet have an account, reach out to the Robin administrator within your company for guidance on joining your team.